Stewartd2018/Reflection/README.md

+# Reflection 17
+## 5/18/2018
+This is the last day of computer fundaments class.
+In the beginning we first learned about encription and ciphers.
+Then we started to get into coding on putty with learning how to make files.
+Then we learned about HTML and how to code it.
+Then we learned about css and how that can be used to style HTML files.
+Then finally, we started to learn about javascript and how that is used to creat things that interact on a HTML page.
+I forgot to mention, we also discussed how to use bootstrap and how to make a website work on mobile screens.

+---

 # Reflection 16
 ## 5/11/2018
 This week we learned about Javascript.
 We learned about how to make alerts appear on a page.
 We also learned how to make prompts and how to get those prompts to make text appear on a page using variables.
 We started making a madlibs.
 We used the promts and variables to make text and you insert a noun, verb, or adjective, and it fills in a space on the screen.
 I want to make this work for my google friday project but, I need to learn a bit more about this.